 (5) The agency develops and determines its own budget, with no review by or consultation with any other entity or organization.

-(c) The Secretary considers that any joint use of personnel, services, equipment, or facilities by an agency and a related, associated, or affiliated trade association or membership organization does not violate the “separate and independent” requirements in paragraph (b) of this section if—
+(c) The Secretary considers that any joint use of personnel, services, equipment, or facilities by an agency and a related, associated, or affiliated trade association or membership organization violates the “separate and independent” requirements in paragraph (b) of this section.

-(1) The agency pays the fair market value for its proportionate share of the joint use; and

-(2) The joint use does not compromise the independence and confidentiality of the accreditation process.

 (d) For purposes of paragraph (a)(3) of this section, the Secretary may waive the “separate and independent” requirements in paragraph (b) of this section if the agency demonstrates that—